Overview on Renewing Your Canadian Permanent Resident Card

 Canadian Permanent Residents who do not have a PR Card, are outside of Canada and wish to return via commercial carrier must contact there nearest Canadian visa office to apply for a limited use travel document.

-Who is eligible for a PR Card?In order to be eligible for permanent residence cards, the applicant must:
+In order to be eligible for permanent residence cards, the applicant must:

 - Permanent resident status in Canada.